Pilch Lane, Liverpool, Merseyside L14 0JG

 Here are just a few ways we have used maths in some other lessons.

 Year 2 have used maths in Science for data handling when learning about animals and their habitats.
-They have used maths in art by measuring using rulers to create designs in the style of Mondrian.
+They have used maths in design lessons by measuring using rulers to create different models.

-Year 1 have used maths in History as we have learned about the order of historical events such as the Winter Olympics and the order of the life of a significant historical figure, Neil Armstrong.
+Year 1 have used maths in history using dates when they have learned about the order of historical events and the life of a significant historical figure Neil Armstrong.

 First we talked about what money was and how we use it.
 We learnt that there were 3 ways to - spending, saving and donating to charity.